matrix-org/thirdroom/docs/protocol/index.md

 Dispose of all network entities and reset the network state.

-### Peer Join
+### Peer Entered

 There will be separate behaviors when a new member has entered the call for the host and for other members on the call.

 The host will assign a new peer index to the new member and send them a `HostSnapshot` message.
-The host will also send a `PeerJoin` message to all other members on the call.
+The host will also send a `PeerEntered` message to all other members on the call.
 The host should also store a reference to the new member's `RTCDataChannel` and `MediaStream` objects referenced by their mxid.

 Non-host members will not send any messages to other peers.
 They will only store a reference to the new member's `RTCDataChannel` and `MediaStream` objects referenced by their mxid.

 New peers will not be eligible to be the host until they have received a `HostSnapshot` from the current host and have knowledge of the current peers on the call.
 Once they have received this message, they will be able to send their own `HostSnapshot` messages to the other peers on the call.

-### Peer Left
+### Peer Exited

-There will be separate behaviors when a member has left the call for the host and for other members on the call.
+There will be separate behaviors when a member has exited the call for the host and for other members on the call.

-The host will remove the peer from the list of peers and send a `PeerLeft` message to all other members on the call.
+The host will remove the peer from the list of peers and send a `PeerExited` message to all other members on the call.
 The host should also remove the reference to the peer's `RTCDataChannel` and `MediaStream` objects referenced by their mxid.

 Non-host members will not send any messages to other peers.
 They will only remove the reference to the peer's `RTCDataChannel` and `MediaStream` objects referenced by their mxid.